Earl Cave

 Earl Cave (born 23 June 2000) is an English actor.
-He is known for his film roles in Days of the Bagnold Summer and True History of the Kelly Gang.
+His films include Days of the Bagnold Summer, True History of the Kelly Gang (2019), and The Sweet East (2023).

 Early life and education

 Cave was born in London to Australian singer Nick Cave and English actress and designer Susie Bick.
 He grew up in Brighton, East Sussex along with his twin brother Arthur.
-He also has a half-brother Luke.
+He also has a half-brother, Luke.
 He attended Bede's Senior School where he participated in theatre.
 His twin brother Arthur died in a cliffside accident on 14 July 2015, aged 15.
 His half-brother Jethro Lazenby died on 9 May 2022, aged 31.